How To Make a Roller Blind

 In both fits, measure the height of the roller blind from the top of the frame to the floor.
 This is the drop measurement.
 Take the measurements for the roller blinds first before buying the materials from hardware stores and curtain suppliers, among others.
 You can then avoid wasting good material and, thus, money.
 Be sure to work on a clean, flat surface like a wide kitchen table or a work table.

-Gather the Materials
+Gather the materials

-• Sharp roller, cutting blade, or Stanley knife for cutting purposes
+- Sharp roller, cutting blade, or Stanley knife for cutting purposes

 - 3m double-sided tape

 - Masking tape

-• Roller blind kit including the accessories like the tube size, chain system, and end brackets.
+- Roller blind kit including the accessories like the tube size, chain system, and end brackets.
 This is not something we currently supply, but we do have a roman blind kit selection instead.

-Start the Project
+Start the project

 The steps in making your own roller blinds can be summarised as follows:

-• Attach the cut material to the roller blind.
+- Attaching the material - attach the cut material to the roller blind.
 Use the double-sided tape on the roller blind tube, run the two layers from one side to the other side, and repeat the procedure immediately below the first layer.
 The tube should now be covered approximately 70mm across.

-• Place the material on the flat surface.
+- Place the material on the flat surface.
 Slowly yet surely put the roller tube on the material, press firmly, and then attach them together.

-• Using the masking tape, run it across the top of the material and then half unto the roller tube.
+- Using the masking tape, run it across the top of the material and then half unto the roller tube.

-• Roll the blind up while ensuring that it has a straight up roll, so to speak.
+- Rolling the blind - roll the blind up while ensuring that it has a straight up roll, so to speak.
 Readjust the material, as necessary, so that the material is square on the roller; otherwise, the material will trail off to its side.

-• Place a crease on the bottom hem, fold it again, and use 2 layers of double-sided tape to hold the pockets.
+- Finishing the blind - place a crease on the bottom hem, fold it again, and use 2 layers of double-sided tape to hold the pockets.
 Install the brackets and put up the blinds.